Introduction

 Multi-Model Support

-OpenAI, Anthropic, Google Gemini, AWS Bedrock, Docker Model Runner, and custom OpenAI-compatible providers.
+OpenAI, Anthropic, Google Gemini, AWS Bedrock, Docker Model Runner, and reusable provider definitions with shared defaults.

 📦